LaunchCodeEducation/cheatsheets/git-basics/README.md

 This cheatsheet covers basic commands for creating and working with local and remote Git repositories.

+## Basic Workflow

+For most situations, you'll want to use the following basic workflow for git project:
+1. Make changes to code
+2. Check status: `$ git status`
+3. Stage changes: `$ git add .`
+4. Commit changes: `$ git commit -m "Added feature X"`
+5. (If working with a remote repository) Push changes: `$ git push origin master`

+The details of these commands, along with the basics of how to get repositories up and running, are detailed below.

 ## Creating a Repository

 How you create your repository depends on whether or not you're starting with an new, empty project or with a pre-existing project.